 Austria became a Member State of CERN in 1959.
 At that time, CERN offered the ideal framework for Austria to achieve international standards of research quickly and efficiently.
-In 1966 the Institute for High Energy Physics of the Austrian Academy of Sciences (HEPHY) was founded.
+In 1966 the Institute of High Energy Physics of the Austrian Academy of Sciences (HEPHY) was founded.
 At the same time a small group was formed at the University of Innsbruck.
-Subsequently, Austrian physicists have been strongly involved in various frontier experiments at a succession of CERN accelerators: the ISR, the SPS, the proton-antiproton collider and LEP.
+Subsequently, Austrian physicists have been strongly involved in various frontier experiments at a succession of CERN accelerators, from the ISR to the LHC.

 Two physicists of Austrian origin served as Directors-General of CERN: Victor Weisskopf (1961-1965) and Willibald Jentschke (1971-1975).

 Today, HEPHY is involved in the CMS experiment at the LHC.
 It is responsible for a large part of the CMS trigger system and is participating in the construction of the Inner Silicon Tracker, the High Granularity Calorimeter (HGCAL) and associated read-out electronics.
 The Institute also has specialists in advanced data analysis methods for track and vertex finding.
 The Innsbruck group is participating in the ATLAS experiment, concentrating on developing software for physics analysis.